Tennys Sandgren: 2021: Loss of form, out of top 50, Olympics debut

 Having tested positive for COVID-19 in November 2020, Sandgren returned the same result in January 2021, but was deemed to be "non-infectious" and was allowed entry into Australia to compete in the Australian Open where he lost in the first round.

 Sandgren qualified to represent the United States at the 2020 Summer Olympics.
 He lost in the first round in singles but reached the semifinals in doubles partnering Austin Krajicek where they lost to eventual champions Mate Pavić and Nikola Mektić.
 The pair lost subsequently in the bronze medal match to the New Zealand pair of Marcus Daniell and Michael Venus.

-2022: Missed Australian Open due to vaccine mandate, out of top 400
+2022: Missed Australian Open due to vaccine mandate

 Sandgren opted not to participate in the 2022 Australian Open due to the Australian Federal Government's COVID-19 vaccine mandate for visitors to Australia.
 When Novak Djokovic had his Australian visa rescinded upon arrival to play in the tournament, Sandgren's comment on Twitter in response to the Victorian state government's position on the matter was "LOL trusting the science again".